K05Social Dive (Japanese)

 Upon first hearing about the Tokyo Biennale 2020, I simultaneously felt the desire to go, but also not to go as it sounded tiring.
 The reason being, I am the mother of a two year old and an infant who is a few months old.
 To be honest, taking my kids outside is hard.
 While pushing a stroller around, I constantly worry about what others may not, like narrow passages and the availability of elevators.
 Uneven roads that tilt toward car lanes, utility poles, and pedestrian walkways that end abruptly are just some examples of day to day obstacles when taking the kids out.
 Benches are never to be seen in times when I’m in need of a rest, not to mention many cafes not allowing children inside.
 Often times I’m about to reach a destination only to realize that it is located at the top of the stairs.
 Even if a place is free of barriers, my physical and mental exhaustion keeps me from truly enjoying the moment.
 Can anyone relate?
 I’m sure that there are many people out there who’ve had difficulties taking their children out, making them dislike the thought of going out in general too.
 Despite the difficulty, I respect the moms and dads who still take their children out into the city.
 I believe that they are the “heroes” who jump headfirst into the “dungeon” of a city.
 In finding the “unreachable places” between city districts, the tops of stone steps and the other sides of pedestrian bridges, I wish to make Tokyo a more comfortable city for all of us.
-(Kae Fujiwara)
+(Kae Fujiwara/2019)

-(As of March 2020)
+(As of June 2021)